Miao-zhou/biomenderR_project/README.md

-biomenderR
+biomenderR_project
 ==========
-BiomenderR is a lightweight, user-friendly recommendation tool for biomedical journals.
+BiomenderR projct is a lightweight, user-friendly recommendation framework for biomedical journals.
 It can recommend suitable journals for user as long as the user enters the abstract of the paper.
 ## Authors